 Her professional theatrical debut was in the Australian/New Zealand cast of Cameron Mackintosh's The Phantom of the Opera.
-More recent credits include playing the role of Prince Orlovsky in Die Fledermaus (2017) and the Second Lady in The Magic Flute (2016) with the State of Opera of South Australia, appearing as a guest artist in Matthew Robinson’s In Good Company and performing the role of Miriam in the World Premiere production of new Australian musical, The Front at the Adelaide Cabaret Festival, 2015.
+More recent theatre credits include Love Burns - National Tour (2022), Sweeney Todd (Mrs Lovett understudy) and Carousel, (2021), Prince Orlovsky in Die Fledermaus (2017) and the Second Lady in The Magic Flute (2016) with the State of Opera of South Australia, Requiem - Adelaide Festival (2020), appearing as a guest artist in Matthew Robinson’s In Good Company and performing the role of Miriam in the World Premiere production of new Australian musical, The Front at the Adelaide Cabaret Festival, 2015.
 In 2013 she toured Australia with Amity Dry’s musical, Mother Wife and the Complicated Life in the role of Lily.

 Other professional credits include The Venetian Twins (Beatrice) for the Sydney Olympic Festival, South Pacific (Dinah) with Seabiscuit Productions.